whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling-software.md

 Nevertheless, it is important to learn enough about how to use a software program to be able to create what you want.
 This may include in depth practice and training to learn complex workflows, but you should only learn what you need to know to get the project done.

-Most software has the ability to accomplish multiple tasks but is often better suited for specific workflows intended by the creators.
+Most 3D modeling software has the ability to accomplish multiple tasks but is often better suited for specific workflows intended by the creators.
 3D modeling software made for architects can be used to create character models but it would not be the best choice.
 Polygon mesh modeling software can be used to create precise geometric STL files for [3D printing](../digital-fabrication/3d-printing/3d-printing.md) but a dedicated [parametric](parametric-modeling.md) or CAD style modeling program would make it much easier.
 Below is a non-exhaustive list of 3D modeling software that you will likely come across as you develop your skills and voice in 3D.

 Many 3D programs could be in multiple or all of the categories below.